nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

 As things stand, the nature of the knowledge produced in the mind sciences makes it kind of easy to pursue wrong or hardly falsifiable ideas (supported by poor analyses), making it hard for false, ill-defined or useless theories/ideas/narratives to die out (I wrote something related to this in [this Twitter thread](https://twitter.com/NadineSpychala/status/1577312204927500290) preceding the symposium mentioned at the beginning).[^7] In a way, one can argue that exactly because the mind sciences have faced these kinds of problems from the very beginning that more “exact” sciences haven’t, there may be already a better understanding of how to handle them.
 For instance, recent, more empirical branches of physics where statistical inferences are equally done, hypotheses tested, and where the topic of investigation is not a general theory with very high predictive power may face similar problems, but have less matured yet to deal with those.
 Notwithstanding, the mind sciences have not (yet) matured enough, and a lot of the current knowledge produced will remain to be noise and eventually die out.
 They are still in a very messy, or, as some may state, pre-paradigmatic stage ([Kuhn, 2012](https://www.jstor.org/stable/2183664)).

 ### 3.3 Towards a shared, multi-disciplinary understanding of the subject of study <a name="shared_interdisciplinary_understanding"></a>
-It is currently hard to come up with a  good research objective and a good corresponding method in the mind sciences, exactly because they are in this messy state.
-One must consult a lot of philosophy of science and meta-science questions, but also practical as well as value-based ones – what does work practically, and what is valuable to pursue?

-Being embedded in close collaborations as well as in a greater social/interdisciplinary context which encourages exchange on those fronts may help to overcome a “crisis of purpose”, as Jessica Thompson (2021) had put it in her paper on [Forms of explanation and understanding for neuroscience and artificial intelligence](https://journals.physiology.org/doi/full/10.1152/jn.00195.2021).
-Many folks – particularly early career researchers –  will resonate with the following excerpt:

 <html align="left" lang="en">
   <head>